6 Ways to Maintain Skin Health During Winter

 While exfoliation can help remove excess dry skin, be careful as to how much and what type of exfoliant you use.
 Exfoliate no more than two times per week.
 Additionally, use a gentle chemical exfoliant rather than a physical scrub, which is more likely to break down your skin’s moisture barrier.

-You may need to see your primary care physician or a dermatologist if:
+You may need to see your primary care provider if:

-• You are so uncomfortable that you're losing sleep or are unable to complete daily tasks
+- You are uncomfortable that you are not sleeping or are unable to complete your daily tasks.